hxtpoe/reactivecouchbase.github.io/index.md

 ### Set up your project dependencies

-ReactiveMongo is available on a private Maven repository.
+ReactiveCouchbase is available on a private Maven repository.
 If you use SBT, you just have to edit build.sbt and add the following

 ```scala
 resolvers += "ReactiveCouchbase Releases" at "https://raw.github.com/ReactiveCouchbase/repository/master/releases/"